blekenbleu/MIDIio/README.md

 [June 2023 revisions provoked by SimHub updates](docs/provoked.md)

 #### Notes:
-- This plugin **is compatible with SimHub 8.4.3's `Controllers input` and `Control mapper` plugins**
+- This plugin **was compatible with SimHub 8.4.3's `Controllers input` and `Control mapper` plugins**
+  - It has not been comprehensively tested for SimHub changes since then
   - This allows e.g. forwarding *real* `Controllers input` properties to MIDIout or vJoy;
     **Do NOT** configure *vJoy* properties from `Controllers input`;&nbsp; that would provoke feedback loops!
-- This plugin is **incompatible with SimHub's Midi Controllers Input plugin**
+- This plugin is **incompatible with SimHub's `Midi Controllers Input` plugin**
     - Enabling both causes SimHub to crash!!!
-- Like SimHub's `Midi Controllers Input` plugin,
+- Like SimHub's **`Midi Controllers Input`** plugin,
   **MIDIio** can automatically set CCn properties  for received CCn messages not already configured,
   but (unlike SimHub's) from **only the single configured MIDI device**.
-  This is expected to be used mostly for identifying CC numbers to configure.
+  Unconfigured CCs are expected to be used mostly for identifying CC numbers to configure.
 - SimHub bundles vJoy DLL v2.1.8, while [vJoy is v2.1.9.1 is available](https://sourceforge.net/projects/vjoystick/).
 - This plugin is configured using SimHub properties;&nbsp; it has NO interactive interface window.
     - configure this plugin by editing [`NCalcScripts\MIDIio.ini`](blob/main/NCalcScripts/MIDIio.ini), which goes in `SimHub\NCalcScripts\` folder